 The way many women see themselves as sexual people is based on the roles they assume in life.
-Whether a woman gives birth or not, her sexuality is still shaped based on reproductive results.
+Whether a woman gives birth or not, her sexuality is still shaped based on reproductive results and infertility.
 How come?
 Let’s take a look

 It is a common view, that if they give birth, then automatically they lose their sexuality; because in our society motherhood does not go along with sexuality – “You are a mother now”.

-On the other hand, if she doesn’t give birth, then something is wrong and we question her womanhood and sexuality altogether.
+On the other hand, if she doesn’t give birth, we question her womanhood and sexuality altogether.
 Therefore, a woman’s sexuality is still very dependent on reproductive factors.

-By default many of us have a belief is that all women should want to be mothers and that every woman is fertile.
+By default, many of us have a belief that infertility is bad for any woman and all women should want to be mothers and that every woman is fertile.
 If any of these are the opposite of “truth”, culturally we see it as if there is something sexually wrong and inadequate about this woman; they are incomplete.

 Motherhood still represents the ultimate goal and realization of a woman’s existence.
-In some religions, infertility is considered to be punishment for spiritual or moral transgressions.
-These shaming messages impact the self-perceptions of women and can instill feelings of guilt, inadequacy, and failure in being a woman as a whole.
+In some religions, infertility is considered a punishment for spiritual or moral transgressions.
+These shaming messages impact the self-perceptions of women.
+They can instill feelings of guilt, inadequacy, and failure in being a woman as a whole.
 This can impact their behavior, choices, and overall well-being.

 In addition to the feelings of “not fitting in or not belonging”, there is more pain in discomfort when it comes to sexual identity and infertility.
 There is grief that comes with infertility or the physical inability to give birth, and this can have a major impact on a woman’s sexuality and her perception of her womanhood.
 It can also come from an experience of miscarriage or abortion.
 The voice inside says, “you are not woman enough, because you cannot carry a baby”.
 This not-woman-enough voice can be very strong, and for some women, it can impact their overall pleasure and sexual desire.

-For all professionals working with women, it is important to help them to construct their own identities and sexual identities irrespective of reproductive choices or circumstances they may have.
+When working with women, it is important to help them to construct their own identities and sexual identities irrespective of infertility or circumstances they may have.
 Separating bearing children from womanhood and sexuality.
 Helping them to see that the purpose of their body can be more than giving birth.
 Helping them to explore ways and paths to their sexuality, eroticism, and pleasure.
 Validating different forms that sexuality and creativity can take in life, beyond maternity.
 If as a professional you are having a hard time seeing it, the invitation is to check on your own beliefs and repressions around women’s sexuality and the centrality of biological motherhood.

-If you are experiencing a feeling of being incomplete or not good enough, please reach out for support to other powerful women who will help you to see your worth.
+If you are experiencing a feeling of being incomplete or not good enough due to infertility, please reach out for support.
+Other powerful women will help you to see your worth.
 Despite your choices or circumstances, you have a unique path and a journey that belongs to you.
-Gifts that only you have can be shared with the world, but only in a rhythm that is authentic to you.
+Gifts that only you have can be shared with the world,